 In those unlucky instances where you are involved in an accident, but the other party does not have automobile insurance to cover your harms and damages, you have two options.
 First, you can look to your own insurance under a provision called uninsured motorist coverage.
 In California, all policies of insurance are to provide uninsured motorist coverage, unless that coverage is specifically waived by the purchaser of the insurance.
 You should not waive uninsured motorist coverage; instead, you should purchase healthy uninsured motorist coverage limits to protect yourself from the increasing number of uninsured motorists.

 Second, if you do not have uninsured motorist coverage, you may sue the negligent driver directly.
 Just because the negligent driver does not have insurance, does NOT mean that the negligent driver is relieved of responsibility.
 Instead, you must pursue the personal assets of the driver.

 Contact a California Car Accident Lawyer for Help With Your Claim

 Although the law requires all drivers to maintain an active policy of automobile insurance, there are many drivers who do not purchase automobile insurance, or allow their policies to lapse.
 You must take steps to protect yourself, such as ensuring that you have purchased uninsured motorist coverage on your own automobile policy.

-If you have been in an accident involving an uninsured driver, contact a car accident lawyer right away.
+If you have been in an accident involving an uninsured driver, contact a car accident attorney in Irvine, CA right away.
 You might think that your own insurance will treat you fairly, but this is rarely the case.
 The insurance company will treat you like an adversary, and will not offer you fair value for your claim. .
 At Benchmark Injury Law, our team of personal injury lawyers and case managers are experienced in uninsured car accidents and can provide clients in Irvine, California, with a unique and values-based approach to each and every situation.
 Reach out to us at (949) 504-9031 or fill out our contact form for help with your car accident claim.